Zerui18/XenLive-Edit/README.md

 **The following 2 settings should only be set at `Workspace` level, as they are unique for each workspace.**
 * `xenlive-edit.remote.widgetName`: The name of the widget being edited.
 * `xenlive-edit.remote.widgetType`: The type of the widget being edited.

+# Take Note

+XenLive needs to be enabled via the `XenLive Edit: Enable` command everytime a workspace is opened, otherwise nothing would happen.

 # Known Issues